 During a March 17th Jacada webinar, attendees’ own experience confirmed Dimension Data’s results.
 Nineteen percent of attendees reported during a live poll that less than 50 percent of the interactions coming into their centers was voice and another 35 percent put the number between 50 and 75 percent.

-To hear more about what companies can do better equip agents to support customers using voice and non-voice channels, listen to the lively discussion between me and David Holmes, Jacada AVP Omnichannel Solutions, People First: Omnichannel for Customers and Agents.
+To hear more about what companies can do better equip agents to support customers using voice and non-voice channels, listen to the lively discussion between me and David Holmes, Jacada AVP Omnichannel Solutions.

 Written by : Sheila McGee Smith